ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 ### Whats up with the profiles for the e3dv6 ?

 Well there was a time before the volcano and these are the profiles from that time.
+As saif before its hard to come by perfectly tuned profiles for a filament.
 There will be no update by me in the future for v6 profiles.
 But other people are welcome to contribute.

 ### Can I use the volcano profiles in my e3dv6 ?

 Yes you can.
 You just have to adjust the MVS value in the Filament and Print Settings.
 Use the safe v6 values like 8 for PETG.
 This will calculate down all the speeds to be safe and unseable with the v6.
+No gurantrees tho.

 ### What is the quality like with a Volcano and 0.4 nozzle ?